Skip to main content

 skip command

-This command allows users to skip certain schemas or tables during the table migration process.
-The command takes --schema and optionally --table flags to specify the schema and table to skip.
+This command allows users to skip certain schemas, tables or views during the table migration process.
+The command takes --schema and, optionally, --table and --view flags to specify the schema, table or view to skip.
 If no --table flag is provided, all tables in the specified HMS database are skipped.
-This command is useful to temporarily disable migration on a particular schema or table.
+The --table and --view can only be used exclusively.
+This command is useful to temporarily disable migration of a particular schema, table or view.

 Once you're done with table migration, proceed to the code migration.